Priya70/Reproducible_Data/PA1_template.md

 ##      835
 ## 206.1698
 ```
-#### As would be expected, activity level drops after 10 pm and does not pick up till 6 am.
-Peak activity is between 8:30-8:35 am.
+#### The activity peaks at interval 104 which corresponds to the time interval between 8:30-8:35am.
+As would be expected, activity level drops after 10 pm and does not pick up till 6 am.

 ## Imputing missing values.